Designing an Arabic User Experience – Part 3: Usability Testing in Saudi Arabia

 Although testing with any users is better than no testing, to get real value from usability testing you need to be talking to and testing with people who’ll actually end up using your designs.

 When recruiting, we make a point of screening any potential participant before we invite them to take part.
 This consists of going through a series of pre-prepared questions to determine if the potential participant fits the profile of our target user.
-Screening questionnaires are made up of a combination of demographic, behavioural and attitudinal questions put together with the client.
+Screening questionnaires are made up of a combination of demographic, behavioral and attitudinal questions put together with the client.

 Once a user is considered eligible, they’re booked in for a session.
 Sessions either take place at our own usability lab or we’ll go out to the user.
 It depends on the needs of the project and the availability of the participant.

 Sessions start with an explanation of what we’re doing, why we’re doing it, and clarifying that it’s the product/design that’s being tested and not them.
-It’s important to emphasise to participants that there are no right or wrong answers.
+It’s important to emphasize to participants that there are no right or wrong answers.

 So, quick recap out of the way, here are some of the things that we’ve noticed that are particular to users here in Saudi Arabia.